fauziahreza/Bookshelf-API/README.md

 # Bookshelf API - Dicoding Final Project

 This repository contains the implementation of the final project from the "Belajar Membuat Aplikasi Back-End untuk Pemula" (Learn to Create Back-End Applications for Beginners) course by Dicoding.
 The Bookshelf API is a RESTful API designed to manage a list of books in a library.
-This API allows users to add, edit, delete, and retrieve a list of books.
+This API allows users to `add`, `edit`, `delete`, and `retrieve a list of books`.

 ## Features